Renting in Rotterdam

 Renting in Hillegersberg-Schiebroek

 Hillegersberg-Schiebroek is Rotterdam’s green lung and ideal for families seeking space and nature.
-The neighborhood is located in the north of the city and offers extensive recreational opportunities around the Bergse Plassen – a system of lakes created by peat extraction.
-Hillegersberg has a village-like character with monumental villas, a pleasant shopping center, and good schools.
+The neighbourhood is located in the north of the city and offers extensive recreational opportunities around the Bergse Plassen – a system of lakes created by peat extraction.
+Hillegersberg has a cosy residential atmosphere with monumental villas, a pleasant shopping centre, and good schools.
 Schiebroek is somewhat more modern with post-war housing but equally spacious and green.
-The area is well accessible by metro (line E) and the A20 highway.
+The area has good transport links via metro (line E) and the A20 motorway.

 Suitable for: Families, seniors, nature lovers